Nyctography: The nyctograph

 Initially, Carroll used an oblong of card with an oblong cut out of the centre to guide his writing in the dark.
 This did not appear to be satisfactory as the results were illegible.
 The new and final version of the nyctograph is recorded in his journal of September 24, 1891, and is the subject of a letter to The Lady magazine of October 29, 1891:

-From the description it appears that Carroll’s nyctograph was a single row of 16 boxes cut from a piece of card.
+From the description it appears that Carroll's nyctograph was a single row of 16 boxes cut from a piece of card.
 Carroll would enter one of his symbols in each box, then move the card down to the next line (which, in the darkness, probably, he would have to estimate) and then repeat the process.

 Nyctographic alphabet

 Each character had a large dot or circle in the upper-left corner.
 Beside the 26 letters of the alphabet, there were five additional characters for 'and', 'the', the corners of the letter 'f' to indicate that the following characters were digits ('figures'), the corners of the letter 'l' to indicate that they were letters, and the corners of the letter 'd' to indicate that the following six characters were a date in DDMMYY format.
 There was no capitalization, punctuation or digits per se, though modern font designers have created them (e.g. capitals may be double-scored, punctuation marks may have the large dot at the bottom right corner, digits at the bottom left).

-Numbers

-Letters were assigned to represent digits.
+Like in Braille, numbers were indicated by letters preceded by a digit character.
 The values were taken from his Memoria Technica, which assigned two consonants to each digit, with vowels unassigned, so that any number could be read off as a word.
-For nyctography, one of the consonants was used for each digit.
-Most are the initials of the numerals, as follows.
-(In brackets are the other values of the Memoria Technica, which apart from leftover j for 3 have their own motivations.)